rust-lang/book/nostarch/chapter14.md

 As your project grows, consider using a workspace: it’s easier to understand smaller, individual components than one big blob of code.
-Furthermore, keeping the crates in a workspace can make coordination between them easier if they are often changed at the same time.
+Furthermore, keeping the crates in a workspace can make coordination between crates easier if they are often changed at the same time.

-## Installing Binaries from Crates.io with `cargo install`
+## Installing Binaries with `cargo install`

 The `cargo install` command allows you to install and use binary crates locally.
 This isn’t intended to replace system packages; it’s meant to be a